galister/WlxOverlay/README.md

 - Yellow - regular with shift
 - Purple - alternative (Fn) layout

+If you do end up making a layout, please submit it with a pull request, in order to so save others the trouble.

 # Non-planned Features
 - Displaying individual windows (XComposite) as this does not work well when using workspaces (windows getting culled and display black)
 - Wayland support (at least until SteamVR runs reliably on Wayland)
 - Windows support

+# Known Issues
+- Dragging curved displays very close may make them disappear.
+Long click the toggle on the watch to force respawn.
+- App will not start with "invalid keyboard layout" if the keys in the config are dead on your layout.
+This can happen if you use a non-US layout for your physical keyboard.
+Workaround is to `setxkbmap us` before you start the app, or change the keyboard.yaml to reflect your local layout.
+(You may revert `setxkbmap` after launching the app.)

 # Works Used
 - [FreeTypeSharp](https://github.com/ryancheung/FreeTypeSharp), MIT License